Sancxo/nimble_blog/priv/posts/en/2023/09-16-custom_http_codes.md

 *P.S.: this blog uses the [NimblePublisher](https://hex.pm/packages/nimble_publisher) library to render blog posts from [Markdown](https://daringfireball.net/projects/markdown/) files stored inside a folder.
 As I don't use a database, there is no [Ecto](https://hexdocs.pm/ecto/Ecto.html) functions such as `Repo.get!/3` but functions from the `Enum` module instead.*

-As we can see, the exception I have declared as `NotFoundError` is related to a classic old `404` [HTTP code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) with the `plug_status: 404` option we have set just after the `:message` option.
-The `404` is a very common [HTTP code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) and [Plug](https://hexdocs.pm/plug/readme.html) already knows it, as we can see here at the top of the `Plug.Conn.Status`, located into the `deps` folder:
+As we can see, the exception I have declared as `NotFoundError` is related to a classic old `404` [HTTP code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status), this because of the `plug_status: 404` option I have set just after the `:message` option.
+The `404` is a very common [HTTP code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) and [Plug](https://hexdocs.pm/plug/readme.html) already knows it, look at the top of the `Plug.Conn.Status`, located into the `deps` folder:

 ```elixir
   statuses = %{